Sewer plant the main topic at Morro Bay election forum

 Running for two open seats on the City Council are retired Caltrans engineering technician Robert “Red” Davis, retired management consultant Marlys McPherson and mechanical engineer Richard E.T.
 Sadowski.
 Laura Cogan’s name will also appear on the ballot, but she has withdrawn from the race because of a recent death in her family.

-Much of the discussion and questions at the debate centered on the city’s planned sewer and water reclamation plant.
+Much of the discussion and questions at the debate centered on the city’s planned sewage treatment and water reclamation plant.
 In June, the City Council selected a site near Highway 41 about a mile outside city limits as the site for the new facility.

-The city’s current sewer plant is located near the beach on Atascadero Road and is jointly owned by the city and the Cayucos Sanitary District.
+The city’s current sewage treatment plant is located near the beach on Atascadero Road and is jointly owned by the city and the Cayucos Sanitary District.
 The California Coastal Commission has forbidden the construction of a new plant at the current location citing flooding and tsunami dangers, among other concerns.

 Opinion among the candidates about the sewer project was mixed.
 Davis said he is all for it.
 The project is scheduled to be completed in 2021.